Herbert P. Bix: Life and career

 Bix was born in Boston and attended the University of Massachusetts Amherst as an undergraduate.
 After serving in the United States Navy and served a tour of duty in Japan, he earned the PhD in History and Far Eastern Languages from Harvard University during the American involvement in the Vietnam War, and, along with classmates such as John Dower, was a founding member of the Committee of Concerned Asian Scholars.

 For several decades, he has explored modern and contemporary Japanese history in the United States and Japan.
 He has taught at many universities, including Hosei University in Japan in the years 1986 through 1990, and Hitotsubashi University in 2001.
-As of 2013, he became Professor Emeritus in History and Sociology at Binghamton University.
+As of 2013, he became professor emeritus in History and Sociology at Binghamton University.

 Writings

 The historical sociologist Jack Goldstone wrote in the journal Theory and Society that "Marxist history can be a stultifying maze of definitions and faceless classes," but Bix's Peasant Protest in Japan, 1590–1884 was "a superior Marxist history," that is, "a sensitive rendering of the actions of great masses of people, with attention to both the motives of exceptional individuals, and the context in which they act."

 His second book, Hirohito and the Making of Modern Japan won the 2001 Pulitzer Prize for General Non-fiction.
 The Committee said the work was a "groundbreaking Biography" of the Japanese emperor Hirohito, who reigned in Japan from 1926 until his death in 1989.
 The Committee went on that, "supported by a vast array of previously untapped primary documents, Hirohito and the Making of Modern Japan is perhaps most illuminating in lifting the veil on the mythology surrounding the emperor's impact on the world stage."
 Bix was especially commended for his research on the Emperor's role in the Second Sino-Japanese War.
 Where a conventional view had seen the emperor as reluctant or passive, the Committee said Bix showed "Hirohito as he truly was: a man of strong will and real authority."
-Bix argues that the Emperor played a "strong decisive role" in all decisions, that that after the war, when many called for abolition of the monarchy, General Douglas MacArthur justified its retention by "whitewashing" Hirohito's wartime role and used him as a "figurehead" to help convert Japan to a democracy.
+Bix argues that the Emperor played a "strong decisive role" in all decisions, that after the war, when many called for abolition of the monarchy, General Douglas MacArthur justified its retention by "whitewashing" Hirohito's wartime role and used him as a "figurehead" to help convert Japan to a democracy.
 The 2000 General Nonfiction award had gone to John Dower, Bix's Harvard graduate school classmate, for his Embracing Defeat: Japan in the Wake of World War II, a study of the Occupation of Japan.